 “No one cares how much you know until they first know how much you care about them.”

 And its true.
-It doesn’t matter how many awards your last site won or what you did with some other company, it only matters what you are doing right now and what you plan to do for them in the future.
+It doesn’t matter how many awards your last site won or what you did with some other company, it only matters what you are doing right now and what you plan to do in the future to manage client expectations.

 For extra points, get to know them outside of a business relationship.
 Strike up a personal conversation when appropriate.
 This will help you figure out what makes them tick and you’ll start to understand their motivations and more importantly, they’ll start to understand yours.